The Pen is Mightier than the Pill.

 One of the really cool things about being a writer is that I get to associate with a lot of people for whom I have an extreme level of respect.

-I get to rub elbows with a lot of folks who are smarter, and more talented than I am so I do my best to pick up on their lessons learned.
+I rub elbows with a lot of folks who are smarter, and more talented than I am so I do my best to pick up on their lessons learned.
 Oddly enough, quite a few of them are much younger than I am, but that’s probably just a function of being older than dirt.

 A guy who I put in that class: smarter, better experienced, more talented, better trained than I am, made a passing comment to me last week and it struck me speechless… something I have very little experience with.